RichardLitt/stranded-by-trump/index.md

 **4. Demand a hearing with a judge.** You have the right to an immigration judge.

-**5. Ask for a lawyer.** If you are detained at an airport in the United States, you can also request legal assistance from the American Civil Liberties Union by contacting their [local representative](https://www.aclu.org/about/affiliates?redirect=affiliates).
+**5. Ask for a lawyer.** If you are detained at an airport in the United States you can also request legal assistance from the American Civil Liberties Union by contacting their [local representative](https://www.aclu.org/about/affiliates?redirect=affiliates).
 You have the right to an attorney.
-Only discuss your details with the attorney, not with the CPB.
+Only discuss your details with the attorney, not with Customs and Border Protection (CPB).

 **6. Reach out!**